 Trade receivables from the Group's customers and deposit receivables from financial institutions expose the Group to credit risks.
 Such credit risks may materialise if the Group's contracting parties are unable or unwilling to fulfil their obligations to the Group.
 The Group's credit risk primarily relates to customers with open receivables and customers with whom long-term agreements have been made.
-The maximum amount of credit risk corresponds to the balance sheet value of the Group's accounts receivables, which amounted to EUR 56.2 million as at 31 December 2022 (EUR 37.1 million as at 31 December 2021) and EUR 49.1 million as at 30 June 2023 (EUR 37.6 million as at 30 June 2022).
+The maximum amount of credit risk corresponds to the balance sheet value of the Group's accounts receivables, which amounted to EUR 87.1 million as at 31 December 2023 (EUR 56.2 million as at 31 December 2022).
 In addition, the Issuer and the Group Companies are all exposed to a limited amount of credit risk in relation to other contractual counterparties.